Ledig stilling på Universitetet i Oslo

 The hiring process will include an interview.
 In addition to an overall evaluation of the applicant’s grades, particular emphasis will be placed on the quality of the master's thesis and the candidate’s general preparation for working with highly complex social science data and methods.

 The final hiring decision is the responsibility of the Department Board.
-The length of the employment period will be based on the Department’s budget situation and teaching needs as well as an evaluation of the overall qualifications of the successful candidate.
+The decision regarding the inclusion of a year of compulsory work will be based on the Department’s teaching needs as well as an evaluation of the overall qualifications of the successful candidate.

 How to apply

 - CV with full summary of education, practice, academic employment and any publications.
 The period of enrolment (admission-completion) in the master's study programme must be specified.

 - Copy of Master's degree diploma